khaledanam/odin-project-2/README.md

 Files:
 ------
 - index.html     -> Main structure of the webpage
-- style.css      -> Styling and layout (Flexbox based)
+- styles.css      -> Styling and layout (Flexbox based)
-- readme.txt     -> This instruction file
+- readme.md     -> This instruction file

 How to Run:
 -----------